 The big news was set to be announced at "The Coffee House" in Monroe, LA.
 This was a place the band was playing about once a month to capacity crowds.
 The buzz about a big announcement drew a crowd with standing room only ... outside the building.
 The night made it official.
 This band was now Tinman Jones.

-Besides getting great show tips, their meeting with Tom was fatefull in another way.
-Tom is also a associate with World Vision.
-He helped us get involved in what would be a relationship that would last the rest of the bands career.
+Besides getting great show tips, their meeting with Tom was productive in another way.
+Tom was also an associate with World Vision.
+He helped TMJ get involved in what would be a relationship that would last the rest of the bands career.
 This became a big focus for the band as another way to use their gifts in ministry.
 The World Vision presentations resulted in hundreds of child sponsorships over the next 5 years.

 In December of 1999 Tinman Jones traveled to Nashville to record two songs with Reid Waltz of Gotee Music Publishing.
-In a whirlwind session riddled with late nights and "bounce-r-roo" and Foos Ball, the land breaking "Superhero" and audience favorite "Etch-a-Sketch" were laid down.
+In a whirlwind session riddled with late nights and "bounce-r-roo" and Foos Ball, the crowd favorite "Superhero" and energetic "Etch-a-Sketch" were laid down.
 This two song "single" became the foundation for what would become a great full length album.
 500 copies of Superhero were sent to radio stations around the country and was soon a radio favorite at many.
 Although the song never charted nationally, it did reach number one on several stations and top ten on many.